 - Foot Orthotics (Orthotic Insoles): Special insoles placed in shoes support proper footing and reduce pain in foot deformities such as flatfoot.

 - Functional Orthotics: These are special devices used to facilitate movement in muscle weakness caused by paralysis or nerve injury.
-For example, dynamic hand orthoses that support finger movements of a patient who has partially lost hand functions are in this group.
+For example, dynamic hand orthoses support finger movements of a patient who has partially lost hand functions.
+These orthoses are included in this group.

 In Which Situations Are Orthopedic Prostheses and Orthotics Used?